 While McGoldrick said the process can also include an intensive assessment process, which Pittsfield has adopted, Civil Service usually limits the choice to a single top scorer unless there is a compelling reason not to hire that person.

 In addition, he said, while the test can be limited to the city department, there must be enough people taking the test to make the process valid.
-He added that there are other legal protections for employee rights that would not restrict the choices for police or fire chief.

 The Civil Service process, and the need for its protections, has been in decline in the state, McGoldrick said, with many communities opting out except for some employees.